Earlier today, I caught site of an interesting blog post thanks to Niki Black.

 Of course, with Facebook’s reputation for setting everything on by default and making you opt out, most people do not even question that Facebook has published their phone numbers to the world at large.
 Yet, they stay on Facebook, for the same reason that people will stay on LinkedIn.
 If you want to be connected, you have to be.
 It’s too much work trying to build a network without these tools.
 (Twitter and Google Plus, eventually, will fall in this same category.)

 So, until someone comes along and builds a better mousetrap, you’ll be at the mercy of these companies and their attempts at making a profit off of their membership.
 Even when someone does, unless you want to build your own, you’ll be at their mercy too. (see Google Plus…)

-Follow these topics: SocialNetworkingTags: Facebook, Google, LinkedIn, Twitter
+Follow these topics: SocialNetworkingTags: Facebook, Gmail, Google, LinkedIn, Mobile, Twitter